-DO NOT obstruct or block the Flammable Vapor Sensor.
+DO NOT obstruct or block the Flammable Vapour Sensor.

-Because of natural air movement in a room or other enclosed space, flammable vapors can be carried some distance from where liquids which give off flammable vapors are to be used or stored.
-The open flame of the water heater's main burner can ignite these vapours and create a shutdown condition of the water heater which will not allow the water heater to ignite until examined by a Qualified Service Technician.
+Because of natural air movement in a room or other enclosed space, flammable vapours can be carried some distance from where liquids which give off flammable vapours are to be used or stored.
+The open flame of the water heater's pilot or main burner can ignite these vapours and create a shut down condition of the water heater which will not allow the water heater to ignite until examined by a Qualified Service Technician.

-FVIR certified gas water heaters can be installed on a residential garage floor without the use of an 18-inch stand in accordance with the National Fuel Gas Code, NFPA 54, ANSI Z223.1, unless otherwise directed by State and Local code requirements.
-The water heater must be located so it is not subject to physical damage, for example, by moving vehicles, area flooding, etc.
+FVIR certified gas water heaters can be installed on a residential garage floor without the use of an 18 in. stand in accordance with the National Fuel Gas Code, NFPA 54, ANSI Z223.1 2006, unless otherwise directed by State and Local code requirements.
+The water heater must be located so it is not subject to physical damage, for example, by moving vehicles, area flooding etc.

-We recommend this water heater be installed in locations where the ambient temperatures DO NOT exceed 100°F.
+We recommend this water heater be installed in locations where the ambient temperatures DO NOT exceed 100°F (38°C).

-IMPORTANT: Do not install the water heater in a location where it may be subjected to ambient temperatures exceeding 125°F.
+IMPORTANT: DO NOT install the water heater in a location where it may be subjected to ambient temperatures exceeding 125°F (52°C).

 - The water heater should be installed so as to minimize the length of plastic vent pipe and the number of vent connection fittings required.
-See the "Venting Section" for vent system requirements. - Long hot water lines should be insulated to conserve water and energy. - The water heater and water lines should be protected from exposure to freezing temperatures. - DO NOT install the water heater in bathrooms, bedrooms, any occupied rooms normally kept closed, or in unprotected outdoor areas. - Minimum clearance from combustible construction:
+(Refer to the "INSTALLATION" Section of this manual.) - Long hot water lines should be insulated to conserve water and energy. - The water heater and water lines should be protected from exposure to freezing temperatures. - DO NOT install the water heater in bathrooms, bedrooms, any occupied rooms normally kept closed, or in unprotected outdoor areas. - Minimum clearance from combustible construction: